crossplane/crossplane/docs/services/azure-services-guide.md

 potential configurations.
 For instance, you may create `large-azure-mysql` with field `storageGB: 100`.

+### Configure Managed Service Access

+In order for the AKS cluster to talk to the MySQL Database, you must condigure a `Microsoft.Sql` service endpoint on the AKS Virtual Network.
+If you do not already have this configured, Azure has a [guide][service endpoint] on how to set it up.

+## Provision MySQL

-#### Resource Claims
+### Resource Claims

+Resource claims are used for dynamic provisioning of a managed resource (like a MySQL instance) by matching the claim to a resource class.
+This can be done in several ways: (a) rely on the default class marked `resourceclass.crossplane.io/is-default-class: "true"`, (b) use a `claim.spec.classRef` to a specific class, or (c) match on class labels using a `claim.spec.classSelector`.

-Resource claims are used to create external resources by being scheduled to a resource class and creating new managed resource or binding to an existing managed resource directly.
-This can be accomplished in a variety of ways including referencing the class or managed resource directly, providing labels that are used to match to a class, or by defaulting to a class that is annotated with `resourceclass.crossplane.io/is-default-class: "true"`.
-In the `SQLServerClass` above, we added the label `app: wordpress`, so our claim will be scheduled to that class the labels are specified in the `classSelector`.
+*Note: claims may also be used in [static provisioning] with a reference to an existing managed resource.*

+In the `SQLServerClass` above, we added the labels `size: standard` and `demo: true`, so our claim will be scheduled to that class using the labels are specified in the `claim.spec.classSelector`.
 If there are multiple classes which match the specified label(s) one will be chosen at random.

 * Define a `MySQLInstance` claim in `mysql-claim.yaml` and create it: